Create a Website Account - Manage notification subscriptions, save form progress and more.

 Currently, English and Spanish are available but other language options will be available soon.

-Providing a home or work location is not required but not having a location in the system will prevent you from receiving critical alerts, such as wildfire evacuations, flash flooding, and other alerts that are geo-targeted (location based).
-We highly suggest inputting your address so you are able to receive alerts relevant to your location.
+Providing a home or work location is not required but not having a location in the system will prevent you from receiving critical alerts, such as wildfire evacuations, flash flooding, and other alerts that are geo-targeted (address based).
+We highly suggest inputting your address so you are able to receive alerts relevant to your home and work addresses.

 You should register with SMC Alert and Warning as well as in the county where you live.
 Public officials of Delta, Montrose, Gunnison and Ouray counties are also implementing their own GEM alert systems – registration in multiple systems is encouraged to receive localized alerts at your home and work and to fit your needs.